How to Access Property Records in Vermont

 Property tax records usually include the following information:

-• Assessed Value - The assessed value is what the property values in current economic conditions.
-Officials use the value to calculate property taxes, so it should appear in the document.
+- Assessed Value - The assessed value is the property's current economic value.
+Officials use this value to calculate property taxes, so it should appear in the document.

 Easements and Covenants

-Easements and covenants are special circumstances or situations that affect real property.
-These accompany deeds and spell out any rules that must be followed.
+Easements and covenants are special circumstances that affect real property.
+They accompany deeds and spell out any rules that must be followed.

 Easements are rights of way that allow someone other than the owner to access the land for a specific purpose.
-A good example would be a utility company with poles installed on private land.
+A utility company with poles installed on private land is a good example.
 The company can access the poles to maintain them without first asking.

 Covenants, on the other hand, are rules about how the land can be used.
 They are most often seen in condo developments and gated communities.
 An example might be a property located near a wildlife preserve.
 There would be prohibitions about building or disturbing the wildlife.